Rock fall threat prompts campsite closure at Yosemite

-SACRAMENTO, California (Reuters) - Portions of a popular visitor campsite tucked below the sheer granite walls of Yosemite National Park will close permanently because they are at risk of being hit by large falling rocks, the National Park Service said on Thursday.
+SACRAMENTO, Calif., June 14 (Reuters) - Portions of a popular visitor campsite tucked below the sheer granite walls of Yosemite National Park will close permanently because they are at risk of being hit by large falling rocks, the National Park Service said on Thursday.

 Roughly 20 guest tent cabins in Curry Village, a large cabin camping area at the foot of the Glacier Point cliffs, will shut down, along with two dormitories that house about 30 private concession employees, park spokesman Scott Gediman said.